culshoefer/codeCurriculum-gitbook/chapter1.md

 ```
 Who said variable names had to be boring?
 ***
 Despite all humour, variable names should be useful.
 For example if your program is storing your height, you might actually call it `height`.
 People sometimes use useless names for their variables - do not be like these people.
-Sooner or later, as programs get more complex (commercial applications often have 100 000s lines of code!) good naming gets important.
+Sooner or later, as programs get more complex (commercial applications often have 100 000s lines of code!) good naming gets important, so you might just stick to it for now already.
 ***
 In this example, multiple things are happening at once.
 First of all, in Mathematics, something like `x = y + x` does not make much sense: The two statements at each side have different values.
 However, in Computer Science, things are not necessarily how they are in Mathematics.
-Actually, when Python tries to understand what you have written, it first tries to find out the value on the *right side of the equation* before assigning the value to the left.
+Actually, when Python tries to understand what you have written, it first tries to find out the value on the *right side of the equation* before assigning the value to the left side.
-In fact, anything executed in Python are so-called *statements*.
-Here, every statement gets executed once we hit the `Enter` key.

 If you are studying computer science, you don't have much time.
-So, since all computer scientists don't have much time (and because it is more readable), there is an abbreviation when you want to do things like `x = x + 3` or `x = x * x` (same thing for subtraction - and divison /).
-It can be abbreviated to:
+So, because of that (actually mainly because it is more readable), there is an abbreviation when you want to do things like `x = x + 3` or `x = x * x`, i.e. adding variables to itself - like in the example above.
+These statements can be abbreviated to:
 ```python
 >>> x = 5
 >>> x += 3